star08-web/areallysimplebrowser/README.md

 # #3 problem

-protocols, https is not interpreted so to open a website you will also have to write its protocol so https:// + site name
+~~protocols, https is not interpreted so to open a website you will also have to write its protocol so https:// + site name~~ added in release 2

 # #4 problem